-- 7.22 The three different levels enable resources to be deployed to manage identified risk in the most efficient and effective manner.
+7.19 The three different levels enable resources to be deployed to manage identified risk in the most efficient and effective manner.
 The risk of serious harm the offender has been assessed at will always be central to the reasons for increased multi-agency oversight and management.
-However levels of risk do not equate directly to the levels of MAPPA management and therefore not all high risk cases will need to be managed at Level 2 or 3. - 7.23 When assessing the appropriate MAPPA Level, the lead agency must consider the nature of previous offending, previous compliance with supervision and any previous recidivism, including how quickly re-offending occurred.
-Certain offending profiles are always likely to benefit from the assurances offered by having formal multi agency discussions and a RMP approved at Level 2 or 3.
+However, levels of risk do not equate directly to the levels of MAPPA management and therefore not all high risk cases will need to be managed at Level 2 or 3.

+7.20 When assessing the appropriate MAPPA Level, the lead agency and MAPPA coordination unit must consider the nature of previous offending, previous compliance with supervision and any previous recidivism, including how quickly re-offending occurred.
+Certain offending profiles are always likely to benefit from the assurances offered by having formal multi agency discussions and an RMP approved at Level 2 or 3 (such as high risk domestic abuse or terrorism).

-7.24 When an offender is released from custody on a life or an indeterminate public protection sentence, it is because the Parole Board have assessed that their risk is manageable in the community.
-As with any offender who has spent a significant period of time in custody, they will need support to resettle into the community and they may be managed at Level 1.
-However there are cases where the Parole Board releases an offender who requires management at MAPPA Level 2 or 3, including those with exceptional needs or complex risk factors.
-Particular consideration should be given to referring a case to Level 2 or 3 where the offender is released significantly over tariff expiry, where release was not supported in parole reports, where there has been a history of non-compliance with licence conditions, or where there is high public interest and a risk of reputational damage.
+7.21 When an offender is released from custody on a life or an indeterminate public protection sentence, it is because the Parole Board has assessed that their risk is manageable in the community.
+As with any offender who has spent a significant period of time in custody, they will need support to resettle into the community and it may be that they can be managed at Level 1.
+However, there are cases where the Parole Board releases an offender who requires management at MAPPA Level 2 or 3, including those with exceptional needs or complex risk factors.
+Particular consideration should be given to referring a case to Level 2 or 3 where the offender is released significantly over tariff expiry,

+- release was not supported in parole reports, - there has been a history of non-compliance with licence conditions, or - there is high public interest and a risk of reputational damage.

-7.25 MAPPA provide a framework to manage changing circumstances effectively and consistently.
-To ensure effective use of resources and that attention is directed at those cases who pose the most significant challenges, cases should be managed at the lowest level that provides a defensible Risk Management Plan (RMP).
+7.22 MAPPA provide a framework to manage changing circumstances effectively and consistently.
+To ensure effective use of resources and that attention is directed at those cases who pose the most significant challenges, cases should be managed at the lowest level that provides a defensible RMP.
 High risk cases may be managed at Level 1, if the risks are manageable by the lead agency and decisions are clearly recorded, defensible and kept under review.